heru-himawan-tl/fdaf/README.md

 ### The Solution: Reduce The Write Of Thousand Lines Of Code, Debugging Complexity, & Compilation Complexity

-FDAF over the solutions regarding the above described engineering view, by providing ready-to-implement API and JSF components to let the developers build the modern web-application that follows the modern version of Java EE.
+FDAF offers the solutions regarding the above described engineering view, by providing ready-to-implement API and JSF components to let the developers build the modern web-application that follows the modern version of Java EE.
 The API collections include the abstractions and interfaces to apply modern